permutationlock/ztrait/doc/patterns.md

 ## The example situation

-Suppose that we have a `Server` struct that exposes a `poll` function to an internal collection of tracked sockets.
-There are three possible events that we want to handle: client connection, client message received, and client disconnection.
+Suppose that we have a `Server` struct that exposes a `poll` function that will poll for events on an internal collection sockets.
+There are three possible events that we want to handle: client connection, message received, and client disconnection.

-Below I'll go over a few different ways that we could write a `Server.poll` function that accepts a generic `handler` type to handle reported events.
+Below I'll go over a few different ways that we could write a `Server.poll` function which accepts a generic `handler` type to handle reported events.

-**Note:** There are many other ways to tackle this, e.g. by using an interface struct that wraps pointers to a specific handler implementation.
-In this article I'll be focusing only on compile-time generics, and avoid discussing whether they are actually best solution for this particular sceneario.
+**Note:** There are many non-generic ways to tackle this, e.g. by using an interface struct that wraps a pointer to a specific handler implementation.
+In this article I'll be focusing on compile-time generics, and won't be discussing whether they are actually best solution for this particular sceneario.

-## Use `anytype`
+## Just use `anytype`

 Zig allows generic functions to take `anytype` parameters, generating a new function at compile-time for each different type of parameter